Published: November 19, 2020

-In a study published last year, it was revealed that 49% of consumers use their smartphones for shopping, according to recent mobile phone statistics.
-Given that major retailers like Amazon and Alibaba are readily available on mobile devices, it shouldn’t be surprising that a majority of consumers prefer this kind of buying.
+According to a recent study, smartphones statistics show that 49% of consumers use their smartphones to shop.
+Given that major retailers like Amazon and Alibaba are readily available on mobile devices, it shouldn’t be surprising that most consumers prefer this kind of buying.

 15. Online shopping on mobile increased from 8% to 15% in just one year.

 In 2014, the amount of online shopping on mobile devices increased from 8% to 15%.
-Today, the numbers show that 90% of users make purchasing decisions through their mobile device.
-On the other hand, desktop online shopping decreased from 78% to 63%.
-The shifting trend was apparent even five years ago, and it looks like mobile shopping will soon take over desktop shopping.
+Today, the numbers show that 90% of users make purchasing decisions through their mobile devices.
+On the other hand, online desktop shopping decreased from 78% to 63%.

-16. 2018’s Cyber Monday mobile sales generated over $2 billion in revenue.
+16. Last year’s Cyber Monday mobile sales generated $10.84 billion in revenue.

-Cyber Monday remains to be a huge shopping event for all generations.
+Cyber Monday remains a huge shopping event for all generations.
 Thanks to mobile devices and m-commerce, Cyber Monday deals have become more accessible.
-According to 2018’s mobile phone sales statistics, the shopping event generated over $2 billion via this purchase method.
-From a broader perspective, the sales accounted for 51.4% of website traffic.
+According to the 2020 mobile phone sales statistics, the shopping event generated exactly $10.84 billion.
+From a broader perspective, the conversion rate from smartphones on that day was 3.31%.

-18. The total mobile coupon users worldwide is predicted to reach 1 billion before 2020.
+18. The number of total mobile coupon users worldwide reached over 1 billion in 2020.

-Mobile coupons are becoming a common trend as more and more people hope to bag an amazing deal.
-As they search for better deals, the number of global mobile coupon users worldwide should’ve already exceeded one billion according to recent data.
+Mobile coupons are becoming a common trend as more and more people hope to bag a fantastic deal.
+As they search for better deals, the number of mobile coupon users worldwide was set to exceed one billion last year.

-20. A smartphone is the leading m-commerce device, with 83% of shoppers preferring it.
+20. The smartphone is the leading m-commerce device, with 83% of shoppers preferring it.

-The remaining m-commerce shoppers prefer tablets and wearable devices, with each accumulating 14% and 3% of the user base respectively.
-The reason smartphones are preferred is that they’re more functional and easier to use than wearables but are more compact than tablets.
+The remaining m-commerce shoppers prefer tablets and wearable devices, with each accumulating 14% and 3% of the user base, respectively.
+Smartphones are preferred because they’re more functional and easier to use than wearables but are more compact than tablets.

 21. On average, shoppers abandon their mobile shopping carts 85.65% of the time.